 Inflation Rate – Rate of Price Growth of goods and services

-To make it less confusing, the difference between inflation rate and consumer price index is that inflation rate talks about the growth of price on goods/services while consumer price index is talks about the price paid for goods/services
+To make it less confusing, the difference between inflation rate and consumer price index is that inflation rate talks about the growth of price on goods/services while consumer price index is talking about the price paid for goods/services

 This chart compares the inflation rate and consumer price index.
-As you can see, the cause of high prices of goods and services that you paid is due to the inflation surge during 1970s till 1980s and again before the Lehman brother’s crisis.
+As you can see, the cause of high prices of goods and services that you paid is due to the inflation surge during the 1970s till 1980s and again before the Lehman brother’s crisis.

 So the question now is how can you benefit from knowing this? – Everything!

-This provides reasons on why you’re paying $xx more for a product overtime and also the health of our economy.
+This provides reasons on why you’re paying $xx more for a product over time and also the health of our economy.
 But i guess ultimately the most important thing is HOW MUCH MUST I EARN? to find it less challenging to live in Singapore.